InblEric/Plant-Moisture-Reader/README.md

 ![alt tag](http://i.imgur.com/A4MXf7s.png)

 Upload the GetMoistureLevel.ino sketch to an arduino (I use an UNO).
 On a Raspberry Pi (Or any machine connected to the arduino via USB) run the python script named MoistureReader.py.
-(You will likely have to change the location of the serial connection to the arduino on the line that has "ser = serial.Serial('/dev/ttyACM1', 9600)" based on which USB port you use.
+(You might have to change the location of the serial connection to the arduino on the line that has "ser = serial.Serial('/dev/ttyACM0', 9600)" based on which USB port you use.

 I read a value from the moisture sensor every 5 minutes.
 (Based on the delay in the arduino code).